Click here for exam dates.

 |World Language||glhslanguage.weebly.com||Susan Sowle||212|

-Complete the online Test Out Application for EACH course that you want to test out by 3:00 PM on Wednesday, June 15, 2022.
+Complete the online Test Out Application for the course or courses that you want to test out of by 3:00 PM on Wednesday, June 14, 2023.

 Contact the department chairperson via email if you have any course-related questions.
 Click the above links or see the Staff Directory for email addresses.
 You may email Mr. Logel at LogelD@glcomets.net with any other questions.